plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-&#8220;Oh, but that's brittle!&#8221; you say?
+"Oh, but that's brittle!&#8221; you say?
 Without it, your validation rule tests are such a misleading time bomb that I'd rather you not write them at all, thankyouverymuch.

 ## Yet More Testing